daxmore/daxmore/README.md

 # 💫 About Me:
-👋Hi there!
-I'm a Front-End Developer in the making
-I'm currently pursuing my Bachelor's of Computer Applications (TYBCA) at S.M.T.
+👋 Hi there!
+I'm a Front-End Developer in the making I'm currently pursuing my Bachelor's of Computer Applications (TYBCA) at S.M.T.
 Z.S.
 Patel College.
 With a strong passion for front-end development, I enjoy turning ideas into interactive, animated, and responsive websites that not only function well but also provide an engaging user experience.

 💻 What I Do